ledegenbtc/simplicity-puzzle-hunt/README.md

 - **Transparent validation**: Anyone can verify the contract logic
 - **Atomic execution**: Either the secret is correct or transaction fails

-## ⚠️ Known Issues

-### Critical Bug: Hash Computation Mismatch
-There's currently a fundamental mismatch between ALL contracts and the creation/solving scripts:

-**What the contracts do** (all `.simf` files):
-- Compute: `SHA256(SECRET || UTXO_VALUE)`
-- This includes the UTXO's value in satoshis in the hash
-- **All 5 puzzle types** have this same behavior

-**What the scripts do**:
-- `create_puzzle.rs` computes: `SHA256(SECRET)` only
-- `solve_puzzle.rs` also verifies: `SHA256(SECRET)` only
-- Neither script accounts for the UTXO value

-**Impact**:
-- **All puzzles created with current code are unsolvable**
-- The contracts will compute a different hash than what's stored as TARGET_HASH
-- This affects every single puzzle type in the project
-- Adding funds would change the UTXO value, making puzzles permanently unsolvable
-- The intended "jackpot" feature cannot work

-**Possible fixes**:
-1. **Fix the contracts**: Remove value from hash computation in all `.simf` files
-2. **Fix the scripts**: Update both scripts to include the UTXO value in hash calculations
-3. **Create new puzzle types**: Make simple versions that don't include value in the hash

 ## 🛠️ Troubleshooting